A message from the Program Director

 ABFM In-Training Exam

 Residents’ medical knowledge and clinical reasoning will be benchmarked for measuring longitudinal growth through the results of the annual American Board of Family Medicine In-Training Examination.
-All family medicine residents will complete the exam during the last full week of October.
+All family medicine residents will complete the exam in October of each year.
 Results will be reviewed with the Program Director to inform discussions and individualization of curriculum and clinical training (e.g., reading material, board prep and electives).

 Each resident in the Nuvance Health Family Medicine Residency Program is paired with a faculty mentor who will encourage and support you through the research process.
 Mentors are tasked with assisting residents in background research, feasibility, Institutional Review Board (IRB) approval, study design, implementation and analysis, and quality improvement projects.